-deanne@southwesterncc.edu 828.339.4298 or 800.447.4091, ext.
-4298 A course of study that prepares students to use mathematical and scientific principles for the delineation, determination, planning and positioning of land tracts, boundaries, contours and features applying principles of route surveying, construction surveying, photogrammetry, mapping, global positioning systems, geographical information systems, and other kinds of property description and measurement to create related maps, charts and reports.
+ehester@southwesterncc.edu 828.339.4277 or 800.447.4091, ext.
+4277 mbelcher@southwesterncc.edu 828.339.4309 or 800.447.4091, ext.
+4309 A course of study that prepares students to use mathematical and scientific principles for the delineation, determination, planning and positioning of land tracts, boundaries, contours and features applying principles of route surveying, construction surveying, photogrammetry, mapping, global positioning systems, geographical information systems, and other kinds of property description and measurement to create related maps, charts and reports.
 Includes instruction in applied geodesy, computer graphics, photo interpretation, plane and geodetic surveying, mensuration, traversing, survey equipment operation and maintenance, instrument calibration, and basic cartography.
 Graduates should qualify for jobs as survey party chiefs, instrument persons, surveying technicians, highway surveyors, mappers, GPS technicians, and CAD operators.
 Graduates will be prepared to pursue the requirements necessary to become a Registered Land Surveyors in North Carolina.